trypanosomatics/The-Chagas-Disease-Antigen-and-Epitope-Atlas/README.md

 Prefixes in the filenames and folder names in the repository are there simply to indicate grouping and order.

-The antigenicity analysis example for a subset of 20 proteins can be performed by running in UNIX:
+The antigenicity analysis example for a subset of 20 proteins can be performed by running in UNIX into the main folder of this repository (the folder containing all the ```.R``` scripts):
 ```
 $ Rscript 01_pools_normalize_data.R
 $ Rscript 02_pools_smooth_data.R